Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 caption = "Ponies are doing prompt engineering (c) DALL-E"
 ///

-I've been using [ChatGPT](https://chatgpt.com/) almost since the release of fourth version (so for over a year now).
+I've been using [ChatGPT](https://chatgpt.com/) almost since the release of the fourth version (so for over a year now).
 Over this time, I've gotten pretty good at writing queries to this thing.

 At some point, OpenAI allowed customizing chats with your text instructions (look for `Customize ChatGPT` in the menu).
 With time, I added more and more commands there, and recently, the size of the instructions exceeded the allowed maximum :-)